 |Use 100% of the produce||Includes all seeds, stems, peel|

-When juicing, you will lose the full impact of the fiber from the veggies and fruits versus eating them whole.
-This is because the juicer actually separates the juice from the fiber.
+When juicing, you will lose the full impact of the insoluble fiber from the veggies and fruits versus eating them whole.
+This is because the juicer actually separates the juice from most of the insoluble fiber (not the soluble fiber).
 With the pulp that’s left in the juicer, you can make a soup broth from it.
 Put the pulp in a saucepan and covers it with pure water.
 After simmering it slowly for 15 minutes, remove the pulp and use the broth as a soup base.

 People argue that blending will take much longer for the actual food to reach your system due to digestion.
 Juicing allows the vitamins, minerals and other nutrients from the fruits and vegetables to get directly into your bloodstream quickly with very little work from your digestive system.
-People who have issues with their digestive systems will opt for juicing over blending since they can quickly get the full nutrients from the food and since the fiber is completely removed, it will not be irritating to their stomach.
+People who have issues with their digestive systems will opt for juicing over blending because they can quickly get the full nutrients from the food and since most of the insoluble fiber is removed, it will not be irritating to their stomach.

 The overall volume is also a major factor when comparing juicing to blending.
 Unless you have a massive appetite, you simply can’t consume the amount of fruits and veggies as raw food when compared to a big glass of fresh fruit or veggie juice that was made using a juicing machine.
 You can easily add apples, kale leaves, cucumbers and celery into your juicer and come out with a few cups of fresh juice.
 Try eating the same amount of fresh veggies and fruit.
 You better have a serious appetite because this is a lot of food!
 When blending, you also have the benefit of receiving a condensed version of the raw foods but the overall volume of the liquid you will be drinking will be increased when compared to juicing.
 If you blended the same amount of apples, kale leaves, cucumbers and celery, you would be left with multiple glasses of thick juice to drink.

-This brings up another important disadvantage of juicing, which is the overall cost involved.
+This brings up another important disadvantage of juicing, which is the overall cost involved (however the overall long-term health benefits of juicing far outweighs the cost).
 First off, you need to buy a quality juicing machine which could set you back anywhere from $200 to well over $1,000 for a very high-end juicer.
 A quality blender is much less expensive and you can pick one up for around $25-100.
 Eating the fruit and veggies raw is obviously the cheapest route since you do not need the help from any type of machine (just your mouth).

 Once you have your brand new juicing machine, then you have to head to the grocery store and buy the produce for it which includes all of the different fresh fruits and vegetables.
 This can get very expensive when you think about the high price of produce these days.
 One power packed nutrient drink using a juicer could cost anywhere from $5-10 worth of fruits and veggies when you are all finished.
-You can also visit your local farmers market versus buying from the big chain grocery stores.
+If you want to save a little money on produce, try visiting your local farmers market versus buying from the big chain grocery stores.
 This will allow you get a much better deal on the produce while also getting fresher food while helping out your local farmers.
 However, even if you shop at your local farmers market, the price for produce to make your fruit or veggie juice will still be pretty expensive.
+Once again, even though it might be a little costly, remember that the money you spend now on drinking quality juice can save you big bucks in health care costs down the road!

 So, it’s important to weigh all of the advantages and disadvantages of each type of delivery system.
 Whether you choose to use a blender, use a juicing machine or eat the fruits and veggies raw, you are making a step in the right direction to eat a more nutrient dense diet which will help you lose excess weight and live a healthier and happier life!